Franklin, Connecticut: History

 During the First Great Awakening the society was shaken by controversy, partly over the location of the meetinghouse, but mostly fueled by conflict between the Old and New Lights in the society.
-The minister, Henry Willes, retired in 1749 as a result and in 1758 permission was granted to the eastern portion of the society to be formed as the Eighth, or Pautipaug, society of Norwich.
+The minister, Henry Willes, retired in 1749 as a result.
+In 1758, permission was granted to the eastern portion of the society to be formed as the Eighth, or Pautipaug, society of Norwich.
 The boundaries between the two societies would not be set until 1761.

 The West Farms and Pautipaug societies were incorporated together as the Town of Franklin in 1786.
 The town is named after Benjamin Franklin.

 Until 1861 the town's borders extended east to the Shetucket River and included the early village of Baltic.
 That year, the town of Sprague, was incorporated from the towns of Franklin and Lisbon, which gave Franklin its present boundaries.

 Geography

 According to the United States Census Bureau, the town has a total area of 19.6 sqmi, of which 19.5 sqmi is land and 0.1 sqmi, or 0.36%, is water.